IVC Paris blog – Day 5

 Here, the first recital was “Paradise Lost, Voices Rising: Music and Poetry from Ukraine and Taiwan” by the duo Alto Nova (Emlyn Stam and pianist Sherry Grant).
 The world première arrangement of Valentin Silvestrov’s Kitsch Music , originally conceived in a very different era (1977), acquired a glow of its own against today’s backdrop of the Ukrainian war.
 The premiere arrangement of Fu Tong Wong’s “Taiwanese Aboriginal Suite” brought to mind the threat against this island and its native culture.

-Seamlessly extending this program, the Taiwan Radiant Ensemble (Shu-Ching Hsu, viola; Sabina Shu-Chun Chiang, flute, and Chao-Pei Chen, harp) brought a recital wiht the title “Tides of Memory: Music Echoing Taiwan’s Historical Silence“, premiering three Taiwanese female composers’ works written for this ensemble.
+Seamlessly extending this program, the Taiwan Radiant Ensemble (Shu-Ching Hsu, viola; Sabina Shu-Chun Chiang, flute, and Chao-Pei Chen, harp) brought a recital with the title “Tides of Memory: Music Echoing Taiwan’s Historical Silence“, premiering three Taiwanese female composers’ works written for this ensemble.
 The program is said to “explore Taiwan’s cultural pluralism and its dialogue with France’s ideals of liberty and unity“.
 Some of this pluralism we were already fortunate to glimpse at the 2023 IVC in Thailand, where Hsu performed with a Taiwanese viola quartet.
+These new compositions were very satisfying, and add nicely to the already above-average repertoire for flute-viola-harp trio.

 The next session I attended was themed “Eastern Europe”, featuring two recitals from Poland.
 First, in “Poland meets Chile”, Wojciech Kolaczyk and Carola Fredes played viola duos from Poland and Chile, celebrating the emerging (albeit long-distance) intercultural union of these two countries.
 Their performance was enthusiastically received.
 Concluding the Polish recital, prof. Boguslawa Hubisz-Sielska (founder of the Polish Viola Society and twice IVC host) made an impression with the piece “Farewell” by Marcel Chyrzynski (originally for cello and piano).
 I had to miss her rendition of the Preludia taneczne by Lutoslawski, as a compromise was required to catch the next event at the CNSAD downtown.That event was the recital of prof. Pauline Sachse‘s Viola class from Hochschule für Musik und Theater (HMT) Leipzig, the oldest university conservatory in Germany, founded in 1843 by Felix Mendelssohn.
 Prof. Sachse had composed or arranged all the pieces in this programme.
 Appropriately, they started out with the arguably most famous Leipzig citizen, Johann Sebastian Bach.
 The “Goldberg variations” have already been popular for some time in a string trio arrangement, but here prof. Sachse had re-arranged it for three violas, reaching much farther toward abstractions and extended techniques than its string trio counterpart.
 This was a true joy to hear, I sincerely hope this version will be published some day!